kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 ```

 - run code generators against discovered API type definitions
-- prepend license to generated files
+- prepend the LICENSE file to generated files
   - wrap the contents of the LICENSE in comments
   - start license with "Copyright <current year> <copyright>" e.g. *Copyright 2018 The Kubernetes Authors.*
   - exit non-zero if the LICENSE file is missing